JakeWiniski/Noise-Referenced-Stability-Feature-Selection/README.md

 This workflow is designed for applied R&D settings—process data, experimental studies, materials science, and sensor analytics—where datasets are often noisy, modest in size, and rich in engineered but redundant predictors.

+## Novelty and Scope

+This repository presents an applied feature-selection workflow for noisy experimental and process datasets.
+It does **not** claim to introduce a fundamentally new statistical theory or algorithmic class.

+Related ideas already exist across methods such as:

+- stability selection
+- permutation importance
+- null importance testing
+- bootstrap feature selection
+- Boruta-style shadow-feature methods
+- model-based variable screening

+The contribution of this project is an **applied synthesis**: a transparent, reproducible workflow that combines bootstrap stability, permutation importance, and an explicit noise reference into a practical diagnostic pipeline.

+The method is intended to help answer applied questions such as:

+- Which predictors are consistently stronger than noise?
+- Which features are likely to be redundant proxies?
+- How stable are selected predictors across resampling?
+- Is the target meaningfully explainable with the available features?
+- Which relationships are useful enough to support further experimentation?

+This repository should be interpreted as:

+- a practical workflow
+- a technical prototype
+- a diagnostic feature-selection tool
+- a foundation for further refinement and benchmarking

+It should not currently be interpreted as:

+- a validated production package
+- a causal inference method
+- a guarantee of feature importance under all model classes
+- a claim of novelty over existing feature-selection literature
+-
 ---

 ## Technical Walkthrough